Frequently Asked Questions

 With prior approval, you can have items sent to the facility.

 You will receive individualized treatment at Reflections.
 Upon completion of your medically supervised detox, we will collaborate with you, the clinical team, and medical personnel to create an individualized plan, ensuring that you receive the services needed to be most successful in your recovery.
-This could include admission into one of our continuing care programs: Residential Treatment Center (RTC), Intensive Outpatient Program (IOP), or Extended Care Program (ECP).
+This could include admission into one of our continuing care programs: Residential Treatment Center (RTC) or Extended Care Program (ECP).
 If you are not interested in one of our programs, or we do not have space available, we will assist you with referrals and resources tailored to your needs.

 Residential Treatment